mstejner/j0j0r/README.md

 )
 ```

-The output is a tibble with results (j0j0) for every combination of all
+The output is a tibble with results (j0j0) for all combinations of all
 values of the input variables:

 ``` r